RealCA/CSharp-ChaCha20-Unity/README.md

 ## Origin

-**Scott Bennett** wrote C# implementation called [ChaCha20-csharp](https://github.com/sbennett1990/ChaCha20-csharp), which works as base for my code.
-That is why the license is same for both projects
+**Scott Bennett** wrote C# implementation called [ChaCha20-csharp](https://github.com/sbennett1990/ChaCha20-csharp), which **Kaarlo Räihä
+** modified to make (https://github.com/mcraiha/CSharp-ChaCha20-NetStandard) which works as base for my code.
+That is why the license is same for all the projects

-## Older versions

-YOu can find OLD .NET Standard and .NET 6 compatible version from [older branch](https://github.com/mcraiha/CSharp-ChaCha20-NetStandard/tree/netstandard20andnet6)

 ## Documentation